It’s 2020 and everyone seems to be using the term “new normal”.

 So to compromise (and prevent any possibility of divorce) the hubs agreed to the Kona Virtual Ironman at home.
 This would be the only 140.6 virtual race offered in 2020 and the race window was between October 5th – October 11th.
 Also he could work from home and make sure I didn’t die.
 Win.
 Win.

-However because of my injuries, I was limited to a bike trainer and a treadmill only.
+However because of my injuries an indoor Ironman was my only option, as I was limited to a bike trainer and a treadmill.
 Therefore this left me with either the 3 day or 7 day option in which to virtually race.
 I chose the 7 day because if my body gave out on me I had the option to stop and try again.
 However my goal wasn’t to complete it in 7 days, I was going to try and get as far as I could in 16hrs and 50 minutes.

 “VIRTUAL RACE DAY” Yes, you can have race drama even during a virtual at home…